G2Quantix/g2quantix.github.io/index.md

 layout: home
 ---

+## **G2 Quantix Solutions**
+**Turning complex biological data into clarity, strategy, and innovation.**

-**G2 Quantix Solutions** empowers biotech and pharma organizations to turn complex biological data into actionable insights—accelerating R&D and therapeutic innovation.
+Biotech and pharma face unprecedented challenges—constrained budgets, data complexity, and the need for faster R&D decisions. **G2 Quantix Solutions** empowers organizations to cut through the noise, transforming biological and clinical data into actionable insights that accelerate discovery, development, and company growth.

-Founded by **Gary Ge, Ph.D.**, a seasoned expert with over 15 years in computational drug discovery and development, G2 Quantix brings proven expertise in designing and scaling data and analytics platforms.
-Gary led the development of **OmicSoft’s flagship products**, including **ArrayServer**, a robust multi-omics data management system, and **OncoLand** and **DiseaseLand**, curated omics data solutions that power AI-driven drug discovery.
-These platforms are used by 15 of the top 20 global biopharma companies.
-His work at **Amgen** and **Vor Bio** spans the full R&D data lifecycle, supporting scientific operations and regulatory filings with both strategic planning and technical depth.
+Founded by **Gary Ge, Ph.D.**, a computational drug discovery and data strategy leader with 15+ years of experience, G2 Quantix brings a unique blend of **scientific depth and executive perspective**.
+Gary helped build and scale **OmicSoft’s flagship products** (ArrayServer, OncoLand, DiseaseLand)—platforms now relied upon by 15 of the top 20 global biopharma companies.
+His leadership at **Amgen** and **Vor Bio** spanned the full R&D data lifecycle, from early discovery through regulatory filings, balancing **technical rigor with strategic direction**.

-## What We Do
-### <i class="fa fa-cog fa-lg"></i> Development of AI/ML Solutions
+## **Our Expertise**
+We help biotech and pharma teams unlock the value of their data, using approaches that are both **cutting-edge and practical**.

+### ⚙️ AI/ML for Drug Discovery
-We develop predictive models powered by high-quality local data—like single-cell perturbation experiments and compound or antibody screening—to accelerate target discovery and drug development.
-Our approach leverages lab-in-the-loop AI grounded in advanced biological foundation models and active learning.
+We design predictive models grounded in **biological reality**—from single-cell perturbation to compound and antibody screening.
+Our lab-in-the-loop AI approach, built on foundation models and active learning, accelerates target discovery while staying data-driven and credible.

-### <i class="fas fa-database fa-lg"></i> Research Informatics and Data Management
+### 🗄️ Research Informatics & Data Platforms
-We design and customize cloud-native ELN, LIMS, and data lakes—making data AI-ready with insights from nearly a decade of Bio-IT experience across leading pharma and biotech organizations.
+We architect and customize cloud-native ELN, LIMS, and data lakes that are **AI-ready by design**.
+With nearly a decade of Bio-IT experience across leading pharma and biotech, we ensure your infrastructure enables—not hinders—innovation.

-### <i class="fas fa-dna fa-lg"></i> Computational Biology and Bioinformatics
+### 🧬 Computational Biology & Bioinformatics
-Bioinformatics is essential to modern biotech.
-We build automated (event triggered), reproducible workflows for genomic analysis—freeing computational biologists from routine tasks to focus on in silico discovery and innovation.
+From genomics to multi-omics, we build **automated, reproducible workflows** that free your scientists from repetitive analysis.
+Our solutions integrate seamlessly into discovery pipelines, empowering your team to focus on novel insights.

-### <i class="fas fa-cut fa-lg"></i> Gene Editing Analysis
+### ✂️ Gene Editing Analytics
-We support gene editing optimization and assay design (Cas9, Cas12a/Cpf1, ABE, and CBE), delivering FDA-ready data packages—backed by five years of experience in genotoxicity assessments (on-target, off-target, and translocation) and regulatory interactions for [_trem-cel_](https://www.sciencedirect.com/science/article/pii/S2329050123001742), multiplexed editing, and allogeneic CAR-T programs.
+We bring proven expertise in **gene editing assay design and optimization** (Cas9, Cas12a, ABE, CBE).
+With 5+ years in genotoxicity assessment and FDA interactions, we deliver regulatory-grade data packages for emerging therapies—from multiplexed editing to CAR-T.

-### <i class="fas fa-rocket fa-lg"></i> Build Amazing Companies/Ventures
+### 🚀 Strategic Biotech Advisory
-With experience from building **OmicSoft** ([acquired by QIAGEN](https://corporate.qiagen.com/newsroom/press-releases/press-release-details/2017/QIAGEN-enhances-bioinformatics-portfolio-with-acquisition-of-OmicSoft/default.aspx)) and scaling **Vor Bio**, we support strategic decisions, from CRO evaluation, product development to fundraising, and can serve as interim CDO or Head of Computational Biology.
+Having scaled **OmicSoft** ([acquired by QIAGEN](https://corporate.qiagen.com/newsroom/press-releases/press-release-details/2017/QIAGEN-enhances-bioinformatics-portfolio-with-acquisition-of-OmicSoft/default.aspx)) and guided **Vor Bio** through growth, we support companies at critical inflection points.
+We advise on CRO partnerships, product strategy, fundraising, and can step in as **interim CDO/CTO or Head of Computational Biology**.

+## **Why G2 Quantix?**
+- **Strategic + Technical**: We don’t just implement tools—we align data, platforms, and science with your business priorities.
+- **Proven Impact**: Our platforms and strategies are used by top-tier pharma and biotech, driving decisions across discovery and development.
+- **Flexible Engagements**: From advisory consulting to interim leadership, we scale to your needs—helping you move forward in uncertain times.

 <div style="text-align: center; margin-top: 2rem;">
   <a href="/contact/" style="